The Troy, Hyperborea and Atlantis Connection

 Geographical and Mythological Explorations

 Homer’s epics describe real and mythical locations, which expand the boundaries of the Greek world and beyond.
-These places often mix factual geography with fantastical elements, resulting in a world full of possibilities and dangers that reflect the Greeks’ curious and exploratory nature.
+These places often blend factual geography with fantastical elements, creating a world full of possibilities and dangers that reflect the Greeks’ curious and exploratory nature.

 Similarly, Atlantis and Hyperborea are described as lands at the margins of the known world.
 Plato’s Atlantis, as mentioned in his dialogues “Timaeus” and “Critias,” is a powerful island nation beyond the Pillars of Hercules, rich in resources but doomed by its moral failings.
 Hyperborea, mentioned in sources such as Herodotus and later Greek lore, is portrayed as a northern paradise, untouched by war or disease, where people live exceptionally long lives in peace—a stark contrast to the often brutal world depicted by Homer.